 The differential signal from the LVDT's secondaries is demodulated, buffered, and then sent to a 12-bit analog-to-digital converter (A/D) built into the DSP.
 The amplitude of full scale LVDT output signals accepted extends from 50 mVrms to 5 Vrms, a 40 dB dynamic range.
 The DSP scales the digital data as needed for the output type that is selected.
 The digital data are converted back to an analog signal by a digital-to-analog converter (DAC).
 This analog signal is passed to a buffer/driver stage from which the signal is then delivered as one of the eight user-selectable analog DC outputs: 0 to 5 V, 1 to 5 V, 0.5 to 4.5 V, 0.5 to 9.5 V, 0 to 10 V, -10 to +10 V, 0 to 20 mA, and 4 to 20 mA.
 The output is chosen by setting one position of 8-section DIP switch DS-1 inside the module to on using Table 2, or by the Set Aout RS-485 command.
 (See page 12).
 The factory default analog output is 0 to 10 V DC (DS1-4 on).
 All unipolar analog outputs feature a "live zero", whereby the output can go below zero so that a user can establish a true zero point.
+Note that for either current output, there must be a loop load resistor in place or a failure warning will occur.

 Besides selecting the specific analog output signal desired, a user can invert the output signal by setting DIP switch DS2-3 to on, effectively reversing the slope of the output signal.
-For example, inverting the 4-to-20 mA output changes it to 20-to-4 mA over exactly the same range of motion for the LVDT's core.
+For example, inverting the 4-to-20 mA output changes it to 20 to 4 mA over exactly the same range of motion for the LVDT's core.